seregazhuk/seregazhuk.github.io_old/_posts/2017-06-16-phpreact-promises.md

 {% endhighlight %}

-Additionally, you can type hint the `$reason` argument of `$onRejected` to catch only specific errors:
+Additionally, you can type hint the `$reason` argument of `$onRejected` handler to catch only specific errors:

 {% highlight php %}
 <?php